Season-Average Price Forecasts

 Using Futures Prices To Forecast the Season-Average Price (SAP) of Upland Cotton

-The upland cotton’s SAP is a key parameter in determining the U.S. cotton sector’s financial health and was previously used in determining commodity program payments.
-However, under the Agricultural Act of 2014, Title 1’s Price Loss Coverage (PLC) and Agriculture Risk Coverage (ARC) programs for upland cotton requiring a SAP were replaced by a stacked income protection plan (STAX), which depended, instead, on selected futures prices (Effland et al., 2014;).1 On February 9, 2018, a new seed cotton program was added to Title 1 of the farm bill (USDA, FSA, 2018).
+The upland cotton’s season-average price (SAP) is a key parameter in determining the U.S. cotton sector’s financial health and was previously used in determining commodity program payments.
+However, under the Agricultural Act of 2014, Title 1’s PLC and ARC programs for upland cotton requiring a SAP were replaced by a stacked income protection plan (STAX)–which depended, instead, on selected futures prices (Effland et al., 2014;).1 On February 9, 2018, a new seed cotton program was added to Title 1 of the farm bill (USDA, FSA, 2018).
 This new program combines lint and cottonseed into one program and provides cotton producers the choice between a PLC or ARC program for the 2018 crop.
 Thus, a SAP is again needed in calculating payments for the PLC or ARC programs.

-The attached Excel file for upland cotton focuses ONLY on forecasting the lint cotton SAP, the same SAP that WASDE currently reports, not the seed cotton SAP from the new seed cotton program, which began with the 2018/19 marketing year.
+The attached Excel file for upland cotton SAP focuses ONLY on forecasting the lint cotton SAP, the same SAP that the World Agricultural Supply and Demand Estimates (WASDE) currently reports, not the seed cotton SAP from the new seed cotton program, which began with the 2018/19 marketing year.

-For each of the three major U.S. field crops, the Excel spreadsheet model computes a forecast for:
+For each of the three major U.S. field crops (corn, soybeans, and wheat), the Excel spreadsheet model computes a forecast for:

 - The national-level season-average price received by farmers.

-- The implied price loss coverage (PLC) payment rate.
+- The implied price loss coverage payment rate.

-Upland Cotton’s Excel spreadsheet model computes a forecast for the national-level season-average price (SAP) received by cotton farmers.
+Upland cotton’s Excel spreadsheet model computes a forecast for the national-level season-average price received by cotton farmers.